 36. Say No to the Bread Basket

-White bread adds a lot of empty calories to your meals and it doesn’t have the ability to keep you feeling full, leading to hunger pangs, unhealthy snacking, and overeating.
+White bread adds a lot of empty calories to your meals, and it doesn’t keep you feeling full.

 Bread is also high in carbs, and eating it in bulk will prevent stored body fat from being used as fuel, hindering the fat burning process.

 And the real bad news is that white bread is a staple in most pantries.

 It’s simple: Replace your white bread with whole grain or whole wheat bread whenever you can, period.

 To set your environment up for total weight loss success, make sure to declare your house a junk food free zone area.

 When you have no unhealthy food laying around, you will be more likely to stick to your healthy eating plan.
 In other words, practice the “out of sight, out of mind” mantra.